MikePacey/Lancaster-HEC/docs/gpu.rst

 Used (bytes)" reports the maximum amount of GPU memory (not to be confused with the compute node's main memory) used by the job.

-Each jobs' GPU utilisation can also be monitored while running using the **qgputop** command.
-The command accepts two flags - either ``-u username`` for all jobs run by the named user, or ``-j jobid`` to query a specific job.
+Each jobs' GPU utilisation can also be monitored while the job is running using the **qgputop** command.
+The command accepts the flags ``-u username``  and will list the GPU usage of the jobs by the specified user.

 .. code-block:: bash

-  JobID 2277, node gpu06
+  Node gpu06
   Mon Jul 10 11:53:39 2023
   +-----------------------------------------------------------------------------+
   | NVIDIA-SMI 525.85.12    Driver Version: 525.85.12    CUDA Version: 12.0     |